AkanMNdem/project-3/README.md

     print("Max retries reached.
 Skipping this review.")
     return None
     ```
-7. After gathering the data on AI detection, we ran a one-way ANOVA test, two sample t-test (comparing each group against another), and a chi-squared test to analyze statistical significance of AI usage between groups.
+7. Run analysis.py: After gathering the data on AI detection, we ran a one-way ANOVA test, two sample t-test (comparing each group against another), and a chi-squared test to analyze statistical significance of AI usage between groups.
 We used scipy and pandas for converting the data to a data frame then conducting statistical analysis.
-After that we visualized the results using matplotlib and seaborn. (see analysis.py)
+After that we visualized the results using matplotlib and seaborn.
     ```python
     # Chi-Square Test for AI Usage Rate
     threshold = 50  # threshhol, >= 50% we'll say it's AI generated